What are my rights when I’m injured at work?

 This is the other question I get asked more often than any other.
 The short answer is, always attempt to return to work if you can do so without injuring yourself further, and your doctor approves you to do so.
 The reason is, in Michigan, workers' compensation benefits are only approved IF you show you can not make your maximum wage because of your injuries.
 What this means is, after your injury, can you still earn an income?
 If so, you might only be entitled to a portion of your wage loss benefit.
 I will always encourage my clients to look for jobs while out injured because it’s the law, and that’s one of the “tricks” the insurance companies use to try and reduce your benefit, even if they have paid your claim voluntarily.
 If you fail to “look” for jobs available within your education, qualifications, and training, you could lose your wage loss benefits owed.

-My suggestion, you must have an attorney that deals with workers' compensation to walk you through your claim.
+My suggestion, you must have a Worker's Comp attorney walk you through your claim.
 This is an ever-changing arena, and have an experienced attorney guide you through your claim is a must.

 Here’s a link to the State of Michigan’s site that also explains this in some detail.